griefertroll101/Yaml-model-files-for-LMS/README.md

 # Yaml-model-files-for-LMS
 Yaml model files for LMS
 Quickly did these up.
 They contain all/most quants currently available (03/03/2026) including lmstudio-community but not MLX quants.
-Unless the model is new then there is little reson these should be updated more than once every 3 or so months but I likely won't update past 3 months.
+Unless the model is new then there is little reason these should be updated more than once every 3 or so months but I likely won't update past 3 months.

 To add a model not in these  put uder base (at th top for quick locating and fill out his: